-sanitizing vs
+Sanitizing vs

 Cleaning

-The answer to 'sanitizing vs' is that sanitizing and disinfecting are two different cleaning processes with distinct purposes.
-Sanitizing reduces the number of germs on a surface to a safe level, while disinfecting kills a high percentage of germs and bacteria.
+The answer to 'sanitizing vs' is that sanitizing and disinfecting are two distinct cleaning processes with different goals.
+Sanitizing reduces the number of germs on a surface to a safe level, while disinfecting kills a higher percentage of germs and bacteria.
+Sanitizing is generally a faster, less intensive process, while disinfecting takes more time and effort.

 Frequently Asked Questions